aslepaugo/tmdb_api/README.md

 pip install -r requirements.txt
 ```

-API Key can be get from the site [themoviedb.org](https://www.themoviedb.org/) after registration.
+API Key can be got from the site [themoviedb.org](https://www.themoviedb.org/) after registration.
-Detailed instruction is available [here](https://developers.themoviedb.org/3/getting-started/introduction)
+Detailed instruction is available [here](https://developers.themoviedb.org/3/getting-started/introduction).

-Save this API Key in a secret place - you will need it for sxripts.
+Save this API Key in a secret place - you will need it for scripts.

 ## make_own_db.py

-To start working with movies DB you should download it and store locallyusing `make_own_db.py` script.
+To start working with movies DB you should download it and store locally using the `make_own_db.py` script.

 `make_own_db.py` script helps to download data.